j0c2/project-seraphim/docs/_tabs/observability.md

 ## Security & Production Considerations

-- Don’t expose Prometheus and Grafana publicly without authentication
+- Don't expose Prometheus and Grafana publicly without authentication
 - Configure Grafana auth and SSL when deploying outside local dev
 - Use scrape labels and relabeling if you add more services
 - Consider remote_write to a centralized Prometheus/TSDB if needed